 Long, heavy sleeves that hang down into the stove aren’t exactly ideal for cooking because they’ll catch on fire.
 And the heat of the stove or oven carries out into the rest of the house, so I like to wear something light and well-fitting.

-The Oliver Charles sweater materials are made to help bodies feel warm and comfortable.
+The Oliver Charles yak wool sweater helped me feel warm and comfortable.